 We tested a process for these inspections between April and June 2012, developed a methodology and commenced a series of pilot inspections from September 2012.
-Services for children across the whole of Scotland's community planning partnerships will be inspected by the end of March 2017.
-We collaborate with Audit Scotland in relation to scrutiny work.
-Within the overall intention to inspect all areas by the end of March 2017, the scheduling of joint inspections is intelligence-led and takes account of the Shared Risk Assessment process and National Scrutiny Plan for local authority services published annually by Audit Scotland.
+Services for children across the whole of Scotland's community planning partnerships will be inspected by the end of 2017.
+We collaborate with Audit Scotland in relation to scrutiny work and the scheduling of joint inspections is intelligence-led and takes account of the Shared Risk Assessment process and National Scrutiny Plan for local authority services published annually by Audit Scotland.